abhi-nolyfe/abhi-nolyfe/README.md

 ### Hi, I'm Abhishek

-- I've been coding in Python and JavaScript primarily for over 4 years
+- I've been coding in Python and JavaScript primarily during my bachelors
 - I’m learning Go at the moment